Frequently Asked Questions

 We are thrilled to welcome new members to our community!
 Please visit our Registration page for the information about enrolling your child at our school.
 You may start the registration process online, and once complete, bring any additional required documentation to our main office.

 We operate an excellent nutrition program at Synergy.
 Our cafeterias serve lunch every school day for a reasonable price.
 We also participate in the federal free and reduced price lunch program for those who qualify.
-For more information or to apply for free/reduced meals, please see our School Lunches page.

 We will administer medication in accordance with state regulations and with physician and parental approval.
 Please complete our medication authorization form, and bring medications in the original, labeled packaging to the front office.